mSvcBench/muBench/Docs/Manual.md

 *Greedy mode*

 In `greedy` mode, the `Runner` allocates a pool of threads.
-Each thread makes an HTTP request to a service defined in the key `ingress_service` (e.g. s0); when the response is received, the thread immediately send another request.
+Each thread makes an HTTP request to a service defined in the key `ingress_service` (e.g. s0); when the response is received, the thread immediately sends another request.
-Overall, the number of sent request is the value of `workload_events`.
+Overall, the number of sent requests is the value of `workload_events`.
 The paramenters `workload_files_path_list`, `workload_rounds` and `rate` are not used for greedy mode.

 *Periodic mode*
 In `periodic` mode, the `Runner` periodically sends HTTP requests at a constant `rate` to a service defined in the key `ingress_service` (e.g. s0).
 To manage concurrent requests, the Runner uses a thread pool.
 The paramenters `workload_files_path_list` and `workload_rounds` are not used for periodic mode.